-The Public Service Department promotes the interest of the general public in the provision of the state's telephone services, and ensures that the state's telecommunications infrastructure can support a diversified set of services that address the current and potential needs of the state's residents and business entities.
+The Department of Public Service (Department) promotes the interest of the general public in the provision of the state's telephone services, and ensures that the state's telecommunications infrastructure can support a diversified set of services that address the current and potential needs of the state's residents and businesses.

-To better understand Vermont's telecommunications needs and develop plans for meeting those needs, the Public Service Department, in coordination with the Department of Innovation and Information, the Agency of Commerce and Community Development, and the Agency of Transportation, produces a ten-year plan that serves as the basis for state telecommunications policy.
+To better understand Vermont's telecommunications needs and develop plans for meeting those needs, the Department of Public Service, in coordination with the Agency of Digital Services, the Agency of Commerce and Community Development, and the Agency of Transportation, produces a ten-year plan that serves as the basis for state telecommunications policy.
 The plan is updated every three years in accordance with 30 V.S.A. § 202d.
-The 2014 Telecommunications Plan can be found here: Telecommunications Plan
+The most current plan is the 2017 Telecommunications Plan, information for which can be found on the 2018 Telecommunications Plan webpage.

 Vermont Universal Service Fund

-Consumers of retail telecommunications services in Vermont are billed a fee by their service provider to support the Vermont Universal Service Fund (VUSF).
-Service providers deposit the collected fees into the VUSF, which supports programs for Vermonters through the Telephone Relay Service and the Equipment Distribution Program, the Enhanced 911 network, the Lifeline Program, and the Connectivity Fund.
-More information on the VUSF can be found here: Vermont Universal Service Fund.
+Consumers of retail telecommunications services in Vermont are charged a fee by their service provider to support the Vermont Universal Service Fund (VUSF).
+Service providers deposit the collected fees into the VUSF, which supports programs for Vermonters through the Vermont Telecommunications Relay Service (VTRS), the Vermont Equipment Distribution Program (VTEDP), the Enhanced 911 network, the Lifeline Program, and the Connectivity Fund.
+More information on the VUSF can be found at the Vermont Universal Service Fund webpage.

-Guide to the § 248a Process for the Siting and Construction of Telecommunications Facilities
+Standards and Procedures for the Siting and Construction of Telecommunications Facilities under § 248a

 The Public Utility Commission (Commission) revised the standards and procedures for issuing a Certificate of Public Good for § 248a petitions: